 With heavy bombardment from the air and relentless pursuit from Northern Alliance fighters on the ground, the Taliban insurgents surrendered Zabul Province its last stronghold to the new rulers in Kabul in November 2001.
 The conflict enabled the U.S and NATO-led coalition forces to dislodge the Taliban from power thereby denying the group further use of its bases in Afghanistan for Taliban attacks against western interests.

-This phase was followed by the setting up of a coalition of more than forty countries (including NATO troops) from different parts of the world for the maintenance of security in Afghanistan.
+This phase was followed by setting up a coalition of more than forty countries (including NATO troops) from different parts of the world to maintain security in Afghanistan.
 The coalition mission was known as International Security Assistance Force( ISAF).
 ISAF was followed by another alliance called Resolute Support Mission(RS).
 Some of Resolute Support member countries operated jointly with the newly formed Afghan army in combat against Taliban insurgents who retreated to the countryside and across the border to Pakistan.
 In other words, this phase was marked by fighting between Taliban insurgents and Afghan troops.
-The latter was supported by the International Security Assistance Forces and Resolute Support Mission consisting mostly of American soldiers.
+The International Security Assistance Forces and Resolute Support Mission supported the latter, consisting mostly of American soldiers.

 On December 7, Pakistan officially declared that “the rule of the Taliban in Afghanistan has finally ended”.
 In the following week, prominent anti-Taliban leaders converged in Bonn, Germany for an UN-sponsored conference on the way forward for Afghanistan.
 Two weeks later, the Bonn agreement endorsed Hamid Karzai, a royalist of ethnic Pashtun background as head of an interim government.
 Peace gradually returned to much of the nation.
 In 2002, the Loya Jirga, Afghans Grand Council confirmed the Bonn agreement the U.S backed Karzai as interim leader vested with the power to rule till 2004.